-Obsessive Compulsive Disorder (OCD) Treatment
+Obsessive Compulsive Disorder (OCD) – Symptoms and Treatment

 OCD is an anxiety disorder characterized by uncontrollable and unwanted thoughts which compel a person to perform repetitive and ritualized behaviors in an effort to avoid or decrease anxiety caused by these obsessions.
 OCD usually causes significant distress and at times can consume hours of a person’s day performing rituals.